aaron-wilson/rest-api/README.md

 * Scalable AWS DynamoDB data layer with TypeScript DTOs
 * Cognito JWT authentication middleware
 * Built-in rate limiting, CORS, and input validation
-* Unit, integration, and e2e testing with Vitest, Supertest, and Playwright
+* Unit and integration testing with Vitest and Supertest
 * CI/CD pipeline deploying Docker images to ECS Fargate via GitHub Actions and AWS CDK
 * Observability using OpenTelemetry and New Relic